AlexCharlton/lemna/docs/tutorial.md

 TODO: Create a component that handles events and passes messages back to the app

 ## Creating stateful Components
-TODO: Create an app where you click on a button and it randomizes how many boxes are displayed
+TODO: Create an app where you click on a button and it randomizes how many boxes are displayed.
+This will also illustrate [`key`][Node#key].

 ## Widgets: Built-in Components